Knotzer/JermaOS/README.md

 8 GB

 STEP 1:
-GO TO RELEASES AND DOWNLOAD THE OS
-(Might take a while)
+GO TO THE LINK AT THE TOP OF THE PAGE AND DOWNLOAD THE OS (Might take a while)

 STEP 2: